 Is the entry free?

 No. You pay a fee to get in.
-In 2021 the adult ticket costs 6 euro, kids (7-16 years of age) go for 4 euro.
+In 2023 the adult ticket costs 10 euros, and kids (7-17 years of age) go for 6 euros.

 Tip: Tuesdays mornings from 10 am might be for free.
 This is not written anywhere on their official website though.
 However, we arrived at 10 am and the worker let us in without having to pay.
 He did not explain the reason, but if you are traveling through Spain on a budget, it is worth giving it a shot!
 It might have been a one-off thing but if it wasn’t, it would save you money.